Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Discussion

 These conclusions are reinforced by the model's explicit dependency on specific programming languages for correctness or on well-studied and documented series of numbers.
 In other words, if there are not enough implementations available in a specific programming language for the model to learn from, or even specific methods of mathematical analysis over specific numerical sequences, LLMs failed to produce the correct answer.
-Rather, considering the most popular and widely used languages, LLMs do not demonstrate understanding, but instead rely on selecting from an abundance of previously seen cases.
+Considering the most popular and widely used languages, LLMs do not demonstrate understanding but instead rely on selecting from an abundance of previously seen cases.

-We have previously shown how optimal prediction can be achieved by using BDM as a testing tool but not as the model generator.
-We have also shown how BDM can be used in the opposite fashion, not only as a testing tool for intelligence, but as a model generator~\cite{nmi,royal,iscience}, as an approach to optimal inference through the Coding Theorem Method and Algorithmic Probability~\cite{bdm,complexity,computability}.
-While CTM can be seen as a brute force apprach to a giant lookup table of micro-programs to explain the data, BDM is not.
-BDM combines the algorithmic probability approximations produced by CTM but then stitches each most likely program for each piece back together according to valid laws of information theory in what constitutes a pure form of hybrid statistical and symbolic explanation, hence neurosymbolic.
-BDM, therefore, uses the two best inference theories currently available to science, one being the most used and overused in statistical Machine Learning (Shannon Entropy, with its limitations~\cite{zenil2017low}), and one that has been neglected on the basis of uncomputability~\cite{abrahao,zenilreview}.
-BDM therefore always provides the best approximation and guarantees an estimation to finding the correct sequence of micro programs to the observation, providing a computable set of models for the explanandum.
+In this context, we have shown that using those concepts in reverse (that is, as generative rather than for testing purposes) can provide the model with synthesising and recursive predictive power that is otherwise lacking.
+In previous work, we have shown how optimal prediction can be approximated using tools such as CTM and BDM~\cite{zenilbook1}, and also how BDM can be used in the opposite fashion: not only as a testing tool for intelligence, but as a model generator~\cite{nmi,royal,iscience} via a greedy algorithm as an approach to optimal inference~\cite{bdm,complexity,computability}.
+While some of these methods can be seen as a brute force approach to a giant lookup table of micro-programs to explain the data, BDM is not.
+BDM combines the algorithmic probability approximations produced by CTM but then stitches each most likely program for each piece back together according to valid laws of information theory, in what constitutes a pure form of hybrid statistical and symbolic explanation---hence neurosymbolic.
+BDM, therefore, uses the two best inference theories currently available to science, one being the most used and overused in statistical machine learning (such as Shannon entropy-based measures, along with its limitations~\cite{zenil2017low}), and one that has often been neglected on the basis of uncomputability~\cite{abrahao,zenilreview}, which in fact guarantees open-endedness and optimal solutions.